steveesamson/stud/README.md

 # Stud
-A very simple and fast template engine for compiling and rendering pre-compiled HTML templates in an unopinionated runtime fashion.
+A very simple and fast template engine for compiling and rendering pre-compiled HTML templates in an unopinionated fashion.

 ## Installation
 ```cli